 With naval warfare rapidly evolving, today's armed forces need torpedoes that are both easy to control and highly adaptable.
-Saab's new lightweight torpedo system, now under development for the toughest environment in the world, the Baltic Sea, addresses these key challenges.
+Saab's new torpedo system now under development for the toughest environment in the world, the Baltic Sea, addresses these key challenges.

 The Baltic Sea is one of the most demanding marine environments on the planet.
 Just 70 metres deep on average, its brackish waters are crowded with rocks, islands, and small caves that make naval operations arduous and extremely challenging.

 But these same characteristics also make the Baltic an ideal testing ground for developing sophisticated torpedoes.
 With the world’s navies looking for defence systems that can manage increasingly complex combat situations, a new lightweight torpedo system is about to begin testing in the demanding waters off Sweden’s east coast.

 “In blue water (open sea) operations, a torpedo just needs to be able to go deep and achieve a high speed to catch the target,” explains Thomas Ljungqvist, Sales Director for Weapons and Sensors at Saab’s Business Unit Underwater Systems.
 “But in shallow waters like the Baltic Sea, you need a variety of speeds.
 You need a torpedo that can go slow until it has a lock on the target and can then speed up for the full attack, so a more sophisticated system.”

 "In shallow waters like the Baltic Sea, you need a variety of speeds.
 You need a torpedo that can go slow until it has a lock on the target and can then speed up for the full attack, so a more sophisticated system."